Co-teaching is an increasingly popular special

 significantly improves the way that teachers

 individualize learning for ALL of their students.
-Like

-students with special needs, no two students
+Like students with special needs, no two sudents

 without disabilities learn in exactly the same way.